inf3rno/e3/README.md

 #### Error.captureStackTrace

 Currently the `Error.captureStackTrace(targetObject [, constructorOpt])` is partially supported in non-V8 environments.

- - It does not use the `Error.prepareStackTrace` yet to format the stack.
- - It does not work if the `constructorOpt` is not the direct caller of this function.
+It does not work if the `constructorOpt` is not the direct caller of this function.

+#### Error.prepareStackTrace

+The `Error.prepareStackTrace(throwable, frames [, comments])` is supported by the library.
+The third parameter can contain an array of stack parser warnings.

 #### Error.getStackTrace

-I implemented an `Error.getStackTrace(error)` method.
-I needed this because there is not way in non-V8 environments to automatically override the `error.stack` property by native error instances.
-By V8 the `Error.prepareStackTrace` solves this problem.
-It is strongly recommended to use `Error.getStackTrace(error)` to get the stack of native errors, instead of using `error.stack`.
-As far as I know there is no way currently to workaround this, only writing a compiler could do that.
+By V8 the `Error.prepareStackTrace` is automatically called by trying to get the stack of any native error.
+Sadly on non-V8 environments there is on way to implement the same feature.
+So using `Error.getStackTrace(error)` is recommended by getting the stack of an Error instance.

 ### Errors